 Lanzarote’s temperatures are very pleasant all year round.
 High season for all vacation periods in Europe, even in winter when travelers are looking for a little sun and warmth.
 May, September and October are often excellent months to make the most of the island.

-Where to go in Fuerteventura
+Where to go in Lanzarote

-Our favorite cities to stay are:
+Our favorite towns to stay are:

 The island isn’t very big, so you can stay in one place to explore everything.